Aeurias/NadeshikoSlimeVR/README.md

-The main PCB lets every component be soldered on without any wire connections between the modules.
+The PCB lets every component be soldered on without any wire connections between the modules.
 This includes the diodes and resistors for battery sense and charge protection.
 The ESP32-C3 Supermini is on the back side to save on size and cost; a JST 2mm 2-pin connector can be added to make battery connections easier; an SK12D07VG 3-pin switch will be used to turn the tracker on or off.

 The PCB's can also be used without a case, as there are built-in cutouts for a 25mm strap to pass through.